- Suva provides compulsory insurance cover for employees and the unemployed against accidents and occupational diseases.

 High customer benefit is of central importance.
 Therefore, Suva pursues the following five objectives:

 Felix Weber has been the Chairman of the Board of Management since January 2016.
-He is in charge of the Management and Support Department.
+He is in charge of the Clients and Partners Department.
 He is also President of the Board of Trustees of the bfu (Swiss Council for Accident Prevention) and of the FCOS (Federal Coordination Commission for Occupational Safety).
 Weber has been a member of the Board of Management since 2009.
 During this time he was in charge of the Insurance Benefits and Rehabilitation Department.
 He was responsible for claims management at Suva, the two rehabilitation clinics in Bellikon (Canton Aargau) and Sion (Canton Valais), military insurance and part of the agency network.

 Before joining Suva, Weber worked at Concordia, a health and accident insurance company in Lucerne.
 There, he was responsible for the Market business unit as a member of the Executive Board and for sales of the Private and corporate clients business and for marketing.
 Felix Weber joined Concordia after working in various management-level positions for Zurich Insurance for ten years.
 Felix Weber was born in 1965.
 He studied at the University of St. Gallen with a focus on risk management and insurance.
 In addition, he completed the Senior Executive Programme at the London Business School in 2014.